mysteryx93/AviSynthShader/README.md

 #### Also from Etienne

-<a href="https://github.com/mysteryx93/NaturalGroundingPlayer">Natural Grounding Player</a>, provides a nice Media Encoder to upscale videos from SD to HD using AviSynthShader and a whole bunch of stuff
+<a href="https://github.com/mysteryx93/NaturalGroundingPlayer">Natural Grounding Player</a>, provides a nice Media Encoder to upscale videos from SD to HD using AviSynthShader
 <a href="https://www.forceoflife.net/">Force of Life Training</a>, getting closer to my real work
 <a href="https://www.spiritualselftransformation.com/blog/">and some far-out stuff you probably don't want to know about</a>